-The specific terms, form, and requirements of the Performance Framework and Annual Performance Report may be modified or amended to align with changes to applicable state or federal accountability requirements, state and/or nationally recognized best practices, or other circumstances that make assessment based on the existing Performance Framework and Annual Performance Report requirements impracticable or undesirable to the Commission.
+The Commission may modify or amend the specific terms, form, and requirements of the Performance Framework and Annual Performance Report to align with changes to applicable state or federal accountability requirements, state and/or nationally recognized best practices, or other circumstances that make assessment based on the existing Performance Framework and Annual Performance Report requirements impracticable or undesirable to the Commission.
 Any amendments to the Performance Framework will be voted on in an open meeting of the Commission with a quorum present.